 |Thomasine NEWELL||Joseph & Hannah||HOGGINS||bap Nov 4 1763|

-1764 A daughter Hannah baptized at St. John’s.
+In 1764 Joseph Newell had a daughter Hannah baptized at St. John’s.

 |Hannah NEWEL||Joseph & Hannah||HOGGINS||bap Nov 25 1764|

-1767 A possible 2nd marriage for Joseph
+In 1767 there was a possible 2nd marriage for Joseph

 |Sep 21 1767||St. John’s||Joseph ARVEL||Rebecca HEIZE||none given|